 The application of artificial intelligence (AI) has steadily spread.

-AI is secretly being used in unexpected services of various fields such as retail, advertising, medicine, education, and finance.
+AI is even being used in unexpected services of various fields such as retail, advertising, medicine, education, and finance.

 For the very reason that these fields were previously disconnected from digital technologies, it appears that the utilization of AI is spreading.
 PKSHA Technology is a company that has greatly contributed to the expansion of AI application in Japan.
 The company has accelerated the expansion of effective AI application through the interlinking of AI algorithm research and development and the social implementation of solutions and products that apply those algorithms.
 Currently, the company is working on open innovation through links with different fields and tackling the challenges of AI technology evolution and the expansion of social implementation.

 We spoke with the company's Representative Director Katsuya Uenoyama about AI utilization and the front lines of its application expansion.
-Part 2 of our series introduces the aims of the open innovation that PKSHA is pursuing and the AI evolution that can be expected as a result.
+The first part of this series introduces the key points of blazing a trail of AI application in various fields.

 [PKSHA Technology Inc.]